Beware of These 37 Scams If You Visit Russia

 Once the victim answer, the thief pretends to be an officer from the local Police.
 He says that someone found the wallet and dropped it off at the Police station.
 The tourist will then be directed to come down in a few hours to pick up his wallet.

 At this point, the victim feels a massive sense of relief.
-Minutes later, the scammers call again using an accomplice with a different voice without Eastern European accent.
+Minutes later, the scammers call again using an accomplice with a different voice without an Eastern European accent.
 This time, he impersonates a rep from the victim’s bank, using the cards found in the wallet.

 He says the police just informed them about the situation.
 The scammer (acting as the bank) proceeds to encourage the victim to cancel the cards right then.